lit/lit.dev/packages/lit-dev-content/site/docs/localization/transform-mode.md

 document.head.appendChild(script);
 ```

-Implementing logic similar to this on your server so that the appropriate script
+For better performance, you can statically render the appropriate script tag
-tag is statically rendered into your HTML file will usually result in the best
+into your HTML file on the server.
+This lets the browser start downloading your
-performance, because the browser will start downloading your script as early as
+script as early as possible.
-possible.

 ## Switching locales